What is a smart motorway?

 3 min read

-Smart motorways are undoubtedly a hot topic at the moment - and a controversial one, too.
-Like them or loathe them, it pays to be aware of how they operate and how they differ from conventional motorways because, despite the government pausing their rollout in lieu of conclusive safety data, a number of them have already been built across the country.
+Smart motorways have been a hot topic over the past decade, and a controversial one, too.
+Like them or loathe them, it pays to be aware of how they operate and how they differ from conventional motorways because, despite the government scrapping plans to build more of them, several are already in use across the country.

 Contents: